- Role Overview

 - Training Hub Offers

 - Useful Links to other Websites

 Nursing associates are new members of the nursing team, who are trained to foundation degree level.
 They work with people of all ages and in a variety of settings in health and social care.
 It is a stand-alone role, bridging the gap between health care support workers and registered nurses whilst also offering an opportunity, once qualified, to progress into a nursing role.

 Trainee Nursing Associates must have the capability to develop numeracy skills required to meet programme outcomes and demonstrate proficiency in English language.
 Approved Educational Institutions can set their own minimum entry requirements.

-The starting salary for trainee Nursing Associates is recommended to be commensurate with Agenda for Change band 3, progressing on qualification.
+- The starting salary for trainee Nursing Associates is recommended to be commensurate with Agenda for Change band 3, progressing on qualification to a band 4.

 Students accepted onto programmes must have the capability to develop numeracy skills and demonstrate proficiency in English language and have capability in literacy to meet programme outcomes.
 Approved Educational Institutions require evidence of key skills level 2 in English and Maths, plus evidence of a level 3 qualification prior to enrolment on a Nursing Associate programme.